Capital Programs Management Group (CPM)

 building, including the upgrading of major systems, that extends

-the useful life of a building or portion of an existing building to
+the useful life of a building or portion of an existing building.

 - Request for Qualification.
 Qualification-based selection for